 Santa Monica’s Community Access & Participation (CAP) program provides grants of up to $7,000 to nonprofit arts organizations for cultural programs in all media with the goal of providing increased access to the arts and culture to Santa Monica residents and visitors.
 All projects must take place in Santa Monica.
 Applicants are encouraged to consider city parks such as Tongva and Reed Parks as potential venues, as well as City-owned facilities such as the Miles Memorial Playhouse.

-Applications for FY2019-20 are now available and are accessed online via the GO Smart system.
-To fill out an application, navigate to "Current Programs & Applications" and choose "Community Access & Participation 2019-20."
+Applications for 2020-21 are now available and are accessed online via the GO Smart system.
+To fill out an application, visit https://smcad.gosmart.org/ navigate to "Current Programs & Applications" and choose "Community Access & Participation 2020-21."
 Applicants new to the system must begin by creating a profile.

-All applicants must read the CAP 2019-20 Program Guidelines before completing an application.
-Budget instructions for the application may be downloaded here and are also available in the application itself.
+All applicants must read the CAP 2020-21 Grant Guidelines before completing an application.
+Budget instructions for the application are available in the application itself.

-Required informational sessions will be held at the Ken Edwards Center on Wednesday, May 1, 2019 at 7:00pm and on Saturday May 4th at 11:00 am.
+Informational sessions will be held at the Ken Edwards Center on Saturday, February 22, 2020 at 11:00 am and on Wednesday, February 26 at 7:00 pm.
 Applicants who have not received a CAP grant in the past three years must attend one of the CAP informational sessions.
 All applicants, however, are strongly encouraged to attend.
 Call 310.458.8350 or email firstname.lastname@example.org to reserve a place for one of the sessions.
 The Ken Edwards Center is located at 1527 Fourth Street between Colorado and Broadway, in downtown Santa Monica.
 Attendees who park under the Ken Edwards Center will have their parking validated.

 Arts Transportation Grant

-Applications available: Annually in September soon after Labor Day
+Applications available: Annually in September the week after Labor Day

-The City of Santa Monica Arts Transportation Grant Program provides access to arts and culture activities throughout Los Angeles County.
+The City of Santa Monica Arts Transportation Grant Program funds public transportation to and from arts and culture destinations throughout Los Angeles County.
 Any Santa Monica school or nonprofit organization wishing to visit a cultural destination in L.A.
-County may apply for reimbursement of transportation costs.
+County may apply.
 Trips must take place between October and June.

-Support for this program comes from the Metropolitan Transit Authority’s Proposition A Local Return funds.
+Support comes from the Metropolitan Transit Authority’s Proposition A Local Return funds.
 The MTA requires that program services be made available to all members of the public in an age-appropriate manner, not limited to a specific group.
-For example, a third grade class trip to the Getty Museum must reasonably accommodate any third grader in Santa Monica who requests a seat (if seats are available).
-All excursions approved in this program are listed on the Cultural Affairs website with contact information so that a parent from another school may reserve a place for a child to participate in the funded activity.
+For example, a third grade class trip to the Getty Museum must be reasonably prepared to accommodate any Santa Monica third grader who requests a seat (if seats are available).
+All excursions approved in this program will be listed on the Cultural Affairs website with contact information so that a parent from another school, for example, may reserve a place for a child to participate in the funded activity.

 Questions about this program should be directed to Nathan Birnbaum, email@example.com